camunda/camunda-docs-manual/content/update/patch-level.md

 This feature can be configured in two ways:

 1. The default timer period can be changed to 'this week', 'this month' or 'complete'
-2. The manual seletion of the time period within cockpit can be disabled.
+2. The manual selection of the time period within cockpit can be disabled.

-These attributes can be modifed in the [configuration file]({{< ref "/webapps/cockpit/extend/configuration.md#historic-activity-instance-metrics" >}})
+These attributes can be modified in the [configuration file]({{< ref "/webapps/cockpit/extend/configuration.md#historic-activity-instance-metrics" >}})

 ## 7.8.6 to 7.8.7